nathanaela2002/RamsayAI/README.md

-# 🍳 Cookify - AI-Powered Smart Meal Planner
+# 🍳 Ramsay AI - AI-Powered Smart Meal Planner

 > *"There's nothing to eat"* - We've all been there.
 Staring at a packed fridge or pantry and still thinking there's nothing to cook.
-Cookify eliminates this everyday problem using AI to transform your kitchen inventory into delicious meal possibilities.
+Ramsay AI eliminates this everyday problem using AI to transform your kitchen inventory into delicious meal possibilities.

 ## 🌟 What We Built

-Cookify is a smart, AI-powered meal planner that revolutionizes how you think about cooking.
+Ramsay AI is a smart, AI-powered meal planner that revolutionizes how you think about cooking.
 Users can:

 - **📸 Snap & Scan**: Take a photo of their pantry or fridge
 - **🤖 AI Detection**: Let AI detect ingredients and count what's available